 An examination of conducting and choral philosophies as well as gestures and rehearsal techniques through which blend, balance, voicing, and musicianship are attained in the choral art.
-Master class required.
+Master class required for conducting concentrations.
 Prerequisites: MUTHY 1444, MUTHY 2482, MUTHY 2492, or equivalent.
 Two Hours.